keu/docs/guides/soda-data-quality.md

 ### Step 4: Run soda scan using the BashOperator

 In a DAG, Soda Core checks are executed by using the BashOperator to run the `soda scan` command.
-The DAG below shows how to reference the configuration and checks YAML files in the command.
+The following example DAG shows how to reference the configuration and check YAML files.

 ```python
 from airflow import DAG